vermouthmoth/marionette/README.md

 `MakeFile` also supports `clean` target.

 ## Configuration
-Configuration is done using the `config.h`.
+Configuration is done using the `include/config.h`.
 The file is actually just a header file.
 The configuration items and their values are written in the form of `#define item value`.
 The configuration values are changed by editing `value`.